 Zeerak Ahmed (MDE ’18) brings software innovation to Urdu

-In this essay, Zeerak Ahmed (MDE ‘18) writes about his journey to modernize software for the Urdu language, and the Arabic script.
+In this essay, Zeerak Ahmed (MDE ‘18) writes about his journey to modernize software for the Urdu language and the Arabic script.
+An additional article, “The Fight to Preserve the Urdu Script in the Digital World”, has been featured in TIME magazine.

 Across Pakistan, computers and smartphones are used in English.
 Most of the population does not speak English, but is unable to access technology in Urdu.
 Even when people don’t have the desire or ability to speak in English, text from local languages is transliterated into the Latin script, instead of being typed in its native forms.